Suelette Dreyfus

-Suelette Dreyfus is a technology researcher, journalist, and writer.
-Her fields of research include information systems, digital security and privacy, the impact of technology on whistleblowing, health informatics and e-education.
-Her work examines digital whistleblowing as a form of freedom of expression and the right of dissent from corruption.
-She is a researcher and lecturer in the Department of Computing and Information Systems at the University of Melbourne, as well as the principal researcher on an international research project on the impact of digital technologies on whistleblowing.
+Suelette Dreyfus is an Australian technology researcher, journalist, and academic.
+She is a lecturer in the Department of Computing and Information Systems at the University of Melbourne, as well as the principal researcher on the impact of digital technologies on whistleblowing as a form of freedom of expression.
+Her research includes information systems, digital security, privacy, and the impact of technology on whistleblowing, health informatics and e-education.

 Career

 Dreyfus' work in e-health has focused on the patient information experience in the health system and the role of technology in error incident reporting in hospital settings.
 She has co-invented prototypes in information design for pathology reports with the aim of allowing doctors to improve communication with patients and families regarding the status of their diseases in progressive and chronic illnesses such as diabetes.

-Her research in e-education has focused on using social media to teach foreign language to English-speaking primary school students, particularly for difficult languages that require more hours of practice such as Asian languages.
+Her research in education has focused on using social media to teach foreign language to English-speaking primary school students, particularly for difficult languages that require more hours of practice such as Asian languages.

 Dreyfus has written on the importance of protecting Freedom of Information access (FOI), the problems of information asymmetry and "tool asymmetry" between the individual citizen and the state, and the trend of "security clearance creep".
+She was a member of the WikiLeaks advisory board.